-If you’ve ever dreamed of a garden full of blooming hydrangeas, then you might just want to give propagation a try.
-Propagation is a great way to fill your garden with these beneficial plants that come from healthy, developed hydrangeas.
+If you’ve ever dreamed of a garden full of blooming hydrangeas, you might just want to try propagation.
 The best part?
 It’s free.
-While propagating hydrangeas isn’t difficult, it does take a bit of know-how and patience to get it right.
-Here’s our handy guide for everything you need to know about how to propagate hydrangeas in your garden.
+While propagating hydrangeas isn’t tricky, it takes some know-how and patience to get it right.
+Here’s our handy guide for everything you need about propagating hydrangeas in your garden.

 When to Propagate Hydrangeas